ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilientfeed/README.md

 * Attachments cannot be updated.

 ## SQLite Database
-A sqlite database is used to maintain a mapping of incident data between the source and target Resilient instances.
+A sqlite database can be used to maintain a mapping of incident data between the source and target Resilient instances.
 Two tables are maintained for this purpose:

 * data_feeder_sync - contains specific ids for source and target instances and status.
 The fields are as follows:

 | type_name | org1 | org1_inc_id | org1_type_id | org2 | org2_inc_id | org2_type_id | last_sync | status |
 | --------- | ---- | ----------- | ------------ | ---- | ----------- | ------------ | --------- | ----- |

-Status can be one of `active`, `filtered`, `deleted`.
+Status can be one of `active`, `filtered`, `deleted` or `bypassed`.

 * data_feeder_retry - failures to create a data element are retried when the parent element is synchronized.
 For example, this is needed when tasks appear for synchronization before the incident.
 Once the incident is synchronized, all the dependent elements will be retried.
 The schema is as follows: